Lindstromer/docs/source/includes/_api.md

 echo papi_field( 'twitter_url' );
 ```

 Get the current Papi page with all fields.
+This will not work with option types.

 ### Parameters